astrostitch/Poke-Fights/README.md

 There are 150 pokemons everyone whit it's attacks, type, name and level, You start with 3 pokemons at random level between 1 and 7 pokemon and has to be leveling up by figthing, you can catch the enemy pokemon, restore health of your pokemon or access your inventory

+> [!NOTE]
+> You can make an appointment or contribute to this little game by downloading it

 ## INDEX
 Link to Pokemon stats: [Pokemon Stats](#pokemon-stats).